 Learning about credit cards and check cards is particularly important for teens, with check cards becoming a very good option over credit cards.
 Teens and their parents are realizing that a check card can be a very valuable budgeting tool since cardholders can only spend what is already in their account (unless there are special overdraft features of the card).
 As kids mature, a credit card will be an important option in order to establish a credit history that may be necessary to rent or purchase a home.
 The credit history may even be checked by a potential employer.
 Thus, helping your teens develop good credit management habits will help them avoid serious consequences that can last for years.

-An opportune time to talk about spending and using debit and credit cards is before shopping for school clothes.
-Talk about:
+An opportune time to talk about spending and using check and credit cards is before shopping for school clothes.
+Talk about

 - How you will pay for the purchases – debit or credit.